sozraheem/thesis_2025/ERP_analysis_code/assignment_7/p1_dataset_notes.md

 In the auditory aphasia therapy the classifier was trained on session n-1 and taken into session n, where then updating took place.

 ## Session information

+Here below follows an overview of the data structure.
+The following are not included in this overview:
+- .mat files
+- progress.log
+- log folders
+- calibration folders
+- adaptation folders

+All sessions 1 - 18 have the following (anonymized):
+- standard_Oddball
+- standard_Oddball02

+Furthermore, in all online sessions (3-17) the conditions are the same: 6D 350

+### Patient 1 data structure
 Everything is anonymized except from where is explicitly written "not anonymized yet"

 Session 1: